iterative/dvc.org/content/docs/user-guide/overview.md

   workflow for machine learning and reproducible experiments.
-When a DVC or Git-annex repository is cloned via `git clone`, data files won't be copied to the local machine, as file contents are stored in separate [remotes](/doc/command-reference/remote).
+When a DVC or Git-annex repository is cloned via `git clone`, data files won't be copied to the local machine, as file contents are stored in separate [remotes][remote storage].
 With DVC however, `.dvc` files, which provide the reproducible workflow, are always included in the Git repository.
 Hence, they can be executed locally with minimal effort.

 - DVC optimizes file hash calculation.